Eschatologue/CM_wiki/docs/glossary.md

 A stat block contains the game slatistics of a monster.
 Each stat block includes the following information presented after the monster's name.

-**Size**  A monster is Tiny, Small, Med ium, Large, Huge, or Gargantuan.
+**Size**{ .inl } A monster is Tiny, Small, Med ium, Large, Huge, or Gargantuan.

-**Creature Type**  This entry notes the family of beings a monster belongs to, along with any descriptive tags.
+**Creature Type**{ .inl } This entry notes the family of beings a monster belongs to, along with any descriptive tags.

-**Alignment**  An alignment is suggested for the monster, with the DM determining its actual alignment.
+**Alignment**{ .inl } An alignment is suggested for the monster, with the DM determining its actual alignment.

-**AC, Initiative, and HP**  These entries give the monster's Armour Class, Initiative, and Hit Points, which are detailed in *chapter 1*.
+**AC, Initiative, and HP**{ .inl } These entries give the monster's Armour Class, Initiative, and Hit Points, which are detailed in *chapter 1*.
 In parentheses after the Hit Points, the monster's Hit Point Dice are provided, along with the contribution of its Constitution, if any, to its Hit Points.
 Following the Initiative modifier is an Initiative score.
 Some creatures that are created by magic lack Hit Dice and Initiative information.

-**Speed**  Here the monster's Speed is provided, along with any special speeds.
+**Speed**{ .inl } Here the monster's Speed is provided, along with any special speeds.

-**Ability Scores**  A table provides the monster's ability scores, modifiers, and saving throw modifiers, all of which are detailed in *chapter 1*.
+**Ability Scores**{ .inl } A table provides the monster's ability scores, modifiers, and saving throw modifiers, all of which are detailed in *chapter 1*.

-**Skills**  This entry lists the monster's skill proficiencies, if any.
+**Skills**{ .inl } This entry lists the monster's skill proficiencies, if any.

-**Resistances and Vulnerabilities**  These entries list the monster's Resistances and Vulnerabilities, if any.
+**Resistances and Vulnerabilities**{ .inl } These entries list the monster's Resistances and Vulnerabilities, if any.

-**Immunities**  This section lists the monster's damage and condition Immunities, if any.
+**Immunities**{ .inl } This section lists the monster's damage and condition Immunities, if any.

-**Gear**  If the monster has any equipment that can be given away or retrieved, it's listed in this entry.
+**Gear**{ .inl } If the monster has any equipment that can be given away or retrieved, it's listed in this entry.

-**Senses**  This entry lists the monster's special senses, such as Darkvision, and its Passive Perception.
+**Senses**{ .inl } This entry lists the monster's special senses, such as Darkvision, and its Passive Perception.

-**Languages**  This entry lists any languages the monster knows.
+**Languages**{ .inl } This entry lists any languages the monster knows.

-**CR**  Challenge Rating summarizes the threat a monster poses and is detailed in the *Monster Manual*.
+**CR**{ .inl } Challenge Rating summarizes the threat a monster poses and is detailed in the *Monster Manual*.
 The Experience Points characters receive for defeating a monster and its Proficiency Bonus follow.
 Some creatures that are created by magic have no CR.

-**Traits**  The monster's traits, if any, are features that are active at all times or in certain situations.
+**Traits**{ .inl } The monster's traits, if any, are features that are active at all times or in certain situations.

-**Actions**  The monster can take these actions in addition to those detailed in this glossary.
+**Actions**{ .inl } The monster can take these actions in addition to those detailed in this glossary.

-**Bonus Actions**  If the monster has **:rsc-b: Bonus Action**{ .rsc } options, they are listed in this section.
+**Bonus Actions**{ .inl } If the monster has **:rsc-b: Bonus Action**{ .rsc } options, they are listed in this section.

-**Reactions**  If the monster can take special Reactions, those are listed in this section.
+**Reactions**{ .inl } If the monster can take special Reactions, those are listed in this section.

-**Attack Notation**  The entry for a monster's attack starts by identifying whether the attack is a melee or a ranged attack and then provides the attack roll's bonus, its reach or range, and what happens on a hit.
+**Attack Notation**{ .inl } The entry for a monster's attack starts by identifying whether the attack is a melee or a ranged attack and then provides the attack roll's bonus, its reach or range, and what happens on a hit.
 An attack is against one target unless its entry says otherwise.

-**Saving Throw Effect Notation**  If an effect forces a saving throw, the effect's entry starts by identifying the kind of saving throw required and then provides the save's DC, a description of which creatures must make the save, and what happens on a failed or a successful save.
+**Saving Throw Effect Notation**{ .inl } If an effect forces a saving throw, the effect's entry starts by identifying the kind of saving throw required and then provides the save's DC, a description of which creatures must make the save, and what happens on a failed or a successful save.

-**Damage Notation**  A stat block usually provides both a static number and a die expression for each instance of damage.
+**Damage Notation**{ .inl } A stat block usually provides both a static number and a die expression for each instance of damage.
 For example, an attack might deal 4 (1d4 + 2) damage on a hit.
 The DM determines whether you use the static number or the die expression in parentheses; you don't use both.

 ---